medtagger/MedTagger/docs/jupyter_notebook.md

 If you have set up you environment with Docker Compose, you're lucky!
 That's because Jupyter Notebooks are already set up for you.
 A separate Jupyter Notebook server has been set up in one of MedTagger's containers.
-All you need to do is go to your browser at `localhost:52001` and `medtagger` as a password to the Jupyter.
+All you need to do is go to your browser at `localhost:52001` and use `medtagger` as a default password to the Jupyter.

-**NOTE:** Please change the default password after first use!
- [Here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html) you can find more information about it.
+**NOTE:** Please change the default password after first use [Here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html) you can find more information about it.
+You can also change the password during image creation using `JUPYTER_NOTEBOOK_PASSWORD` environment variable.

 ## Vagrant & Native setup